urboijano/MassageHaven/README.md

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
+- Comprehensive test suite
+- Responsive design for all devices
+- Fast and efficient server-side rendering
+- Modular architecture for easy maintenance

 ## Contributing